kasulani/go-fundi/README.md

 ## Usage

-To use Fundi, create a YAML file that specifies the project structure and any `go` templates to be used for files in each directory.
+To use **Fundi**, create a YAML file that specifies the project structure and any `go` templates that specify the contents of the files in each directory.

 **Example YAML file**